opendatasoft/ods-widgets/README.md

 - **AngularJS** 1.2.* and the **angular-sanitize** module
 - Some widgets are using icons from **[FontAwesome 3.2.1](http://fontawesome.io/3.2.1/icons/)** *(note: we're looking to remove this dependency in the future)*

-To load ODS-Widgets, you can then simply load `ods-widgets.js` and `ods-widgets.css`.
+To load ODS-Widgets, you can then simply load `ods-widgets.js` and `ods-widgets.css`, or their minified version also included in the distribution.

-Some specific widgets can rely on specific "heavy" libraries (such as Highcharts, Leaflet...);
+Note: When including the scripts in your page, you need to include jQuery, then AngularJS, then angular-sanitize, then ODS-Widgets.

-in that case, they are lazily-loaded from a CDN when the widget initializes itself.
+If you want to improve compatibility with Internet Explorer 8, you can also load `ieshiv.js` (or the minified version).
+It must be loaded before AngularJS is loaded.

 ODS-Widgets require an AngularJS app to run, which can for example be done with a simple `ng-app="ods-widgets"`:
 ```html